rigelglen/cordova-plugin-mlkit-translate/README.md

         (err)=>console.log(err)
 })

-// [{"code": "en", "displayName": "English"}]
+// prints [{"code": "en", "displayName": "English"}]
 ```

 #### getAvailableModels

-List of models that can be downloaded.
+List of language models that can be downloaded.

 ##### Parameters